mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 ARMOR

 CONCORDIA II HYPERSONIC AIRLINER

 Before the advent of grav technology, supersonic airliners like the Concordia II provide the fastest form of air travel though high ticket prices tend to place them beyond the reach of the common man.
 However, those who can afford it are in for royal treatment and a transportation system that can get them to anywhere on the planet in a matter of a few short hours.
 The Concordia II is capable of speeds in excess of Mach 5, though it normally supercruises at around Mach 4.

 TRAITS

 EQUIPMENT AND WEAPONS

 DESCRIPTION

 None

 ARMOR

 Communications System (improved), Computer/1, Manipulator Arm (basic), Navigation System (improved), Sensor System (improved, underwater)

 No weapon

-Generally used purely for research purposes (and often carried in the internal bay of a research ship (see page 108), the deep sea submersible is small, cramped, but provides a (relatively) safe method of reaching the crushing depths of the deepest oceans.
+Generally used purely for research purposes (and often carried in the internal bay of a research ship (see page 108), the deep sea submersible is small, cramped, but providesa (relatively) safe method of reaching the crushing depths of the deepest oceans.

 DEEP SEA SUBMERSIBLE

 FRONT 21